goYippi-labs/noise-to-color-converter/README.md

 ## Caution
 The application converts your microphone input to a background color.
-In the current state this causes a stroboscopic flickering effect.
+If you set the timer and buffer to 0, this causes a stroboscopic flickering effect.

 ---